markagold1/channelizer/README.md

 * pfb_chanex.m - Polypnase analysis filterbank
 * pfb_channelizer_demo.m - Demonstration of PFB channelizer

-The m-file functions have been tested and are compatible with MATLAB and GNU Octave.
+The m-file functions have been tested with MATLAB and GNU Octave.
 The MEX file has been built and tested on a RHEL 8 linux system.

 # External dependencies

 No MATLAB toolboxes or GNU Octave packages are required.

-The WOLA and PFB filterbank functions have no external dependencies and run right out of the box given user supplied input data and filter coefficients.
+The WOLA and PFB filterbank functions have no external dependencies and should run straight out of the box given user supplied input data and filter coefficients.

 The demonstration scripts use the author's [WSINC](https://www.mathworks.com/matlabcentral/fileexchange/181174-wsinc) package (available on MATLAB File Exchange and github) to design the prototype filter.
 To run the demonstrations, download WSINC and add it to your MATLAB / GNU Octave path.